skylark-domx/skylark-domx/README.md

 - http://www.skylarkjs.org/examples
 - http://examples.skylarkjs.org/skylark-utils/

-## Building skylark-utils-dom
+## Building

 - Ensure that Node.js is installed.
-- Run npm gulp -g to ensure gulp is installed.
+- Run npm install https://github.com/skylarkjs/skylark-bundle-cli.git -g to ensure sbundle is installed.
 - Run npm install to ensure the required dependencies are installed.
-- change current directory to build/, and run gulp.
+- Run npm run build.
 The builds will be placed in the dist/ directory.

 ## License